adambushman/data-science-projects/full-projects/home-credit-default-risk/README.md

 # Predicting Likelihood of Default

-This project
+This project is about expanding Home Credit's product offering to individuals with limited access to traditional financial resources by predicting likelihood of default using standard application and 3rd party data.

 This project features analytical workflows in data wrangling, data analysis, and data science.
+It is a sponsored project in the Capstone #2 (IS 6812) course, part of the Eccles Business School Masters of Science Business Analytics graduate program.

-A collection of individual work for the Capstone #2 (IS 6812) project, part of the Eccles Business School Masters of Science Business Analytics graduate program.
 To review this work in detail, see my [personal notebooks](https://adambushman.github.io/home-credit-default-risk-individual/) and [team notebooks](https://adambushman.github.io/home-credit-default-risk-group/).

 ---